I am a clinical psychotherapist in private practice near Grand Central in Manhattan, New York.

 I am an integrative, strengths-based, mind-body practitioner who focuses on compassionate depth of insight, increasing resilience, and attaining self-mastery.

 With each client, I adapt my approach to their preferences, strengths, and cultural background.
 I engage with my clients psychodynamically to attain joint understanding of their resources as well as their obstacles.
-At times, I utilize neurobiologically adaptive practices such as Mindfulness and Somatic Experiencing to help clients attain relief and healing from trauma, while other times I draw from Dialectical Behavior principles to attain balance within current conditions, and Cognitive Behavioral methods to introduce positive changes.
+At times, I utilize neurobiologically adaptive practices such as mindfulness and Somatic Experiencing to help clients attain relief and healing from trauma.
+I also draw from Dialectical Behavior principles to attain balance within current conditions, and Cognitive Behavioral methods to introduce and rehearse adaptive behavior adjustments - all with the help of your imagination.

 Many of the truths we uncover in therapy are paradoxical.
 Creativity, whether as a primary or auxiliary component of therapy, deepens our capacity to recognize and understand them on a cognitive and visceral level.
 Rather than unhinge our sense of control, aesthetic distance helps us to regulate our emotions and bodies, and to help us attain insights that are hard to come by through a strictly rational or cognitive process.